Home Appliances

 Philips Air Purifier 2000i Wi-Fi Connected App-Enabled True HEPA Smart Air Purifier

-This Philips purifier is very similar to a small air conditioner: it is 11.6 x 16.2 x 24.1 inches.
+This Philips purifier is very similar to a small air conditioner, measuring 11.6 x 16.2 x 24.1 inches.
 Captures 99.97% of particles that pass through the filter – Designed with a multi-stage active filtration system, which captures up to 99.97% of particles that pass through the filter as small as 0.3 microns – the size of most common airborne allergens, particles, bacteria, and viruses.

-3 auto modes: General, Allergen, and Bacteria & Virus – The Philips Air Purifier Series 2000i has 3 automatic purification settings: a General mode, an extra-sensitive Allergen mode, and an extra-powerful bacteria and virus mode.
+3 auto modes: General, Allergen, and Bacteria & Virus – The Philips Air Purifier Series 2000i features three automatic purification settings: General mode, an extra-sensitive Allergen mode, and an extra-powerful Bacteria & Virus mode.
 You can choose your preferred mode to personalize and optimize your purification.

 Philips Air Purifier 1000